 She’s active, mischievous, smart, quick-moving, and a large handsome kitty with a heart on her nose.
 Are you a cat parent who raised teenage cats and knows what we mean?
 CAT is a bit calmer at the age of 7, but she’s still more work than all the others combined.

 She’s affectionate and loving, and she loves toys, as you can see in the video.
 On the other hand, she also makes big messes playing in the water dishes trying to wash food like a raccoon.
 She can be found anywhere from the highest point in the house to the lowest.
 Yes, that means some “accidents” too.
 This one is busier than a toddler and can find just as much to get into.

 CAT seems to love everyone.
 She craves lots of interactive playtime with wand toys.
-Because she’s very demanding in terms of daily care and challenging behavior, we decided to make her a long-term resident.
-The risk of long-term emotional damage and physical danger if she got put on the street or dumped in a shelter, due to the work involved in keeping up with her, seemed too high.
-CAT has blossomed and settled down a lot being in a stable environment, but she’s still more work to clean-up after than all the other cats combined.
+Because she’s very demanding in daily care and has challenging behaviors, we decided to make her a long-term resident.
+The risk of permanent emotional damage and physical danger if she got put on the street or dumped in a shelter, due to the work involved in keeping up with her, seemed too high.
+CAT has blossomed and settled down a lot being in a stable environment.

 This pretty girl is just waiting for a sponsor.
 More than one sponsor would be great too!
-She’d especially love to have a local sponsor that might visit occasionally or send a kitty toy.
+She’d love to have a local sponsor who might visit occasionally or send a kitty toy.

 This girl loves to play in water too!
-Just look at her.
-First one to fish for the automated fish in a pan of water.
+The first one to fish for the automated fish in a pan of water.